What Is Eczema?

 A few tips can help you prevent outbreaks or keep them from getting worse:

 - Moisturize your skin often.

 - Avoid sudden changes in temperature or humidity.

-- Reduce stress.
+- Manage stress.

 - Avoid scratchy materials, such as wool.

-- Avoid harsh soaps, detergents, and solvents.
+- Don’t use harsh soaps, detergents, or solvents.

 - Pay attention to foods that might trigger symptoms, and try to avoid them.

 - Use a humidifier in your bedroom.